Colossosuchus: Size

 The body size of Colossosuchus was determined through the use of multiple different methods.
 According to prior publications, including Heckert et al. (2021), head to body proportions changed among phytosaurs in their evolutionary history.
 According to them, basal taxa such as Parasuchus had larger heads, with P. hislopi having a head that makes up 21% of the total length.
 Later phytosaurs are then hypothesized to have had proportions more similar to modern crocodilians like the saltwater crocodile, only accounting for 13-15% of the total length.
 Based on this Datta and Ray propose that Colossosuchus would have had more derived proportions which, assuming that the skull makes up 13% of the body length, would yield a maximum length of over 9 m.
 To prevent overestimating the size, two additional regression equations were used, one based on the length of the femur and the other based on skull length.
 The former yielded a maximum length of only 6 m, considered to be an underestimate, while the latter resulted in a maximum length of over 8 m.
 The 8 m estimate is favored by Datta and Ray, who argue that it is most in line with the body size seen in other derived phytosaurs including Smilosuchus.
 This would consequently mean that Colossosuchus was among the largest known phytosaurs discovered.

 These estimates, however, only apply to the largest known individuals and do not represent the average size attained by Colossosuchus.
-The fact that the fossils were discovered in a mass death site instead provides a wide range of sizes for the 21 known invididuals, which range from juveniles to fullly mature adults.
+The fact that the fossils were discovered in a mass death site instead provides a wide range of sizes for the 21 known individuals, which range from juveniles to fully mature adults.
 Skeletally immature members of this species are generally smaller than 5 m and characterized by their comparably big eyes, lacking ornamentation, unfused bones and poorly developed muscle scars.
-Subadults and transitionals individuals are thought to occupy a size range between 5-7 m while skeletal maturity appears to have been reached at a length greater than 7 m.
+Subadults and transitional individuals are thought to occupy a size range between 5-7 m while skeletal maturity appears to have been reached at a length greater than 7 m.

 Phylogeny

-The phylogenetic analysis conducted for Colossosuchus was based on a 2021 dataset by author Debajit Data, which included 24 different taxa compossed of 23 phytosaurs and Euparkeria as the outgroup.
+The phylogenetic analysis conducted for Colossosuchus was based on a 2021 dataset by author Debajit Data, which included 24 different taxa composed of 23 phytosaurs and Euparkeria as the outgroup.
 The analysis was built around a total of 106 anatomical characters, most of which regarded the skull, including 11 traits not previously included in analysis.
 Besides Colossosuchus, two undescribed phytosaur skulls from India were also included (ISIR271 & (ISIR276).